open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 	return nil
 }

-func (tracemokRcvr *tracemockReceiver) Shutdown(ctx context.Context) error {
+func (tracemokRcvr *tailtracerReceiver) Shutdown(ctx context.Context) error {
 	tracemokRcvr.cancel()
 	return nil
 }

 ```
 >### Reviewing the code
->- Updated the `Start()` method by adding the initialization to the `host` field with the `component.Host` reference passed by the collector and the `cancel` function field with the cancellation based on a new context created with `context.Background()` (according the Collector's API documentation suggestions).
+>- Updated the `Start()` method by adding the initialization to the `host` field with the `component.Host` reference passed by the Collector and the `cancel` function field with the cancellation based on a new context created with `context.Background()` (according the Collector's API documentation suggestions).
 >- Updated the `Stop()` method by adding a call to the `cancel()` context cancellation function.